iyowasay/Curved_lane_tracking/README.md

 #### 2. Color transform and gradient thresholding

 A combination of color and gradient thresholds is used to generate a binary image.
 From the plots, it is evident that the S channel from HLS is relatively stable.
-However, the tree shaddow in test5.jpg also affect the performance.
+However, the tree shadow in test5.jpg also affect the performance.
 This can be addressed by including other color spaces.
 Therefore, the selected color transform are S channel from HLS and B channel from RGB with a threshold of (170, 255).

-According to the evaluation, the Sobel gradient in x direction is used, along with a threshold of (25, 150).
-The lower bound(minimum of threshold) should not be too large, otherwise we won't acuiqre enough data points to detect the lanes.
+According to the evaluation, the Sobel gradient in x direction, with a threshold of (25, 150), is used.
+The lower bound(minimum of threshold) should not be too large, otherwise we are not able to acquire enough data points to detect the lanes.
 The combined binary image will be the input of the next step.

 The code is shown in the function `color_thresholding()`.